 "long_explanation": "The word 'đi' in Vietnamese can be utilized as an adverb to indicate a command or to make a suggestion.
 It is equivalent to the word 'go' in English, but depending on the context, it could also mean 'let's' or 'should'.
 The word 'đi' is usually placed at the end of a sentence to indicate an order or suggestion.",

-"formation": "sentence + đ",
+"formation": "sentence + đi",

 "examples": [